 Motorists may experience temporary intermittent lane closures with flagging operations along UMRR.
 Proceed with caution and be prepared to stop.

-Construction of the Fort Hamer Bridge is approximately 87% complete and extends the full width of the river, approximately 2300 feet.
-There are still 4 decks that remain to be poured, however the north and south ends of the bridge are connected by concrete beams.
+Construction of the Fort Hamer Bridge is approximately 90% complete and extends the full width of the river, approximately 2300 feet.
+The final deck is scheduled to be poured in mid-August, pending weather.

 All the piers are constructed and all the beams are set.
-Crews plan to pour the concrete for the remaining decks during the month of July.
-Once complete, crews will finish the barrier wall and pedestrian railing.
+Once the crews pour the concrete for the remaining deck, crews will finish the barrier wall and pedestrian railing.